colleenjg/cred_assign_stimuli/README.md

 # Credit Assignment Project Stimulus Code

-This repository contains the code needed to reproduce the stimuli used in the **Credit Assignment project**, an [Allen Institute for Brain Science](https://alleninstitute.org/what-we-do/brain-science/) [OpenScope](https://alleninstitute.org/what-we-do/brain-science/news-press/press-releases/openscope-first-shared-observatory-neuroscience) project.
+This repository contains the code needed to reproduce the stimuli used in the **Credit Assignment project**, an [Allen Institute for Brain Science](https://alleninstitute.org/what-we-do/brain-science/) [OpenScope](https://alleninstitute.org/what-we-do/brain-science/research/mindscope-program/openscope/) project.
 &nbsp;

 The Credit Assignment experiment was conceptualized by [Joel Zylberberg](http://www.jzlab.org/) (York University), [Blake Richards](http://linclab.org/) (McGill University), [Timothy Lillicrap](http://contrastiveconvergence.net/~timothylillicrap/index.php) (DeepMind) and [Yoshua Bengio](https://yoshuabengio.org/) (Mila), and the stimuli were coded by [Colleen Gillon](https://sites.google.com/mila.quebec/linc-lab/team/colleen?authuser=0).

 The experiment details, analyses and results are published in [Gillon _et al._, 2021, _bioRxiv_](https://www.biorxiv.org/content/10.1101/2021.01.15.426915v2).
+&nbsp;

+**NOTE:** If you are looking to design **your own stimuli** for use in the OpenScope data collection pipeline, please refer to the section on [deployment in the OpenScope pipeline](#deployment-in-the-openscope-pipeline).
 &nbsp;

 ## Installation
 ### Dependencies: